AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 For the full write-up of all the files in the directories, please refer to the [Folder Directory Contents](#folder-contents)

-## Design Considerations

-One of the main motivations of this project was to enhance my skills in using public APIs, in this case the Google Maps API.
-A location-based treasure hunting activity (geocaching) appears to fulfill the use-case of using the Google Maps API.

-To keep the data models manageable, only 3 data models were used.
-One for the user accounts, another for the geocache data and lastly for the discussion posts.

-The challenge of this project comes in knowing how to render data via Google Maps and obtaining user inputs (coordinates) for it.
-Vanilla JavsScript is extensively used to support the interaction with Google Maps.

-This project is mobile responsive.

-## Justifications for Distinctiveness and Complexity Requirements

-This project is different from the old CS50W Pizza project and Project 2 (Commerce) as there are no items being sold/bought/auctioned etc. The only entity in this project are the `Geocaches`.

-The project is different from Project 4 (Network) as although there are posts being displayed in this project, the posts here utilize both text and image contents, rather than just text contents.
-Furthermore, the only asynchronous function is when a `Geocache` is marked as `found` or `unfound`, which I have implemented using the `PUT` method.

 ## Django Models